 |

-have minor children living with you maybe from a previous
+children living with you maybe from a previous relationship or children

 |